SolaceDev/pubsubplus-connector-kafka-source/README.md

 Connector parameters consist of [Kafka-defined parameters](https://kafka.apache.org/documentation/#connect_configuring) and PubSub+ connector-specific parameters.

-Refer to the in-line documentation of the [sample PubSub+ Kafka source connector properties file](/etc/solace_source.properties) and additional information in the [Configuration](#Configuration) section.
+Refer to the in-line documentation of the [sample PubSub+ Kafka Source Connector properties file](/etc/solace_source.properties) and additional information in the [Configuration](#Configuration) section.

 ## User Guide